webgpu/webgpufundamentals/webgpu/lessons/webgpu-optimization.md

 Description: How to go faster in WebGPU
 TOC: Speed and Optimization

 Most of the examples on this site are written to be as understandable as possible.
 That means they work, and they're correct, but they don't necessarily show the most efficient way to do something in WebGPU.
 Further, depending on what you need to do, there are a myriad of possible optimizations.

 In this article will cover some of the most basic optimizations and discuss a few others.
-To be clear, IMO, you don't usually need to go this far.
-Most of the examples around the net using the GPU draw a couple of hundred things and so really wouldn't benefit from these optimizations.
+To be clear, IMO, **you don't usually need to go this far.
+Most of the examples around the net using WebGPU draw a couple of hundred things and so really wouldn't benefit from these optimizations**.
 Still, it's always good to know how to make things go faster.

 The basics: **The less work you do, and the less work you ask WebGPU to do the faster things will go.**

 In pretty much all of the examples to date, if we draw multiple shapes we've done the following steps

 * At Init time:
    * for each thing we want to draw